-Source: Ux Consulting Company LLC, www.uxc.com: September, 2014
+Source: Ux Consulting Company LLC, www.uxc.com: November, 2014

 The long-term contract price is published by the Ux Consulting Company at the end of each month, while the spot price is announced weekly.
 The long-term price, which accounts for almost 80% of the global uranium bought and sold, reached an all-time high of US \$95.00/lb. in mid-2007 before declining to a multi-year low of US \$44.00/lb. in August, 2014.
-The September long-term price closed at \$45.00/lb.
+The October long-term price closed at US \$45.00/lb.
 During the same period, the uranium spot price reached an all-time high of US \$138.00/lb., before declining to a monthly average nine year low of US \$28.23/lb. in June, 2014.
-Subsequent to the quarter ending June 30, 2014, the uranium price rebounded off its low and currently trades at US \$35.60 (October 6, 2014).
-The declining trend exhibited by a consistently weaker spot uranium price directly corresponds with the Fukushima event and the reduced demand/inventory sales resulting from the suspension of nuclear reactor operations in Japan.
+A moderate pick-up in spot sales volumes since August has helped the uranium spot price to rebound off its low, and it later surged to as high as US \$41.75/lb. after regional authorities in Japan approved the first nuclear power plant restart since the Fukushima event in March, 2011.
+The longer-term declining trend in uranium prices directly corresponds with the Fukushima event and the reduced demand/inventory sales resulting from the suspension of nuclear reactor operations in Japan.

 It is uncertain how long the Fukushima nuclear event will impact the uranium sector.
 Most analyst uranium price forecasts have been reduced for a second time during 2014, which also includes factoring the impact of reduced demand from the global economic slowdown, unexpected shutdowns of aging reactors in the United States, and temporary shutdowns in South Korea.
 While the last three years have been challenging for uranium companies, expectations are for positive long-term uranium market conditions in the years ahead, from both market analysts and industry participants.
 Former RBC Capital analyst Adam Schatztker forecast "There is not enough uranium production, either current or planned, to satisfy reactor needs, initial core requirements and inventories for new reactors.
 A sustainably higher price should help resolve this gap."
-David Sadowski, of Raymond James continues to echo similar comments in his industry report dated April 11, 2014, where he noted that an estimated US \$70/lb. in the medium term is required "to avoid a significant shortfall at decade's end".
+David Sadowski, of Raymond James continues to echo similar comments in his industry report dated April 11, 2014, where he noted that an estimated US \$70/Ib. in the medium term is required "to avoid a significant shortfall at decade's end".
 Cancellation of the Megaton for Megawatts Program, mine shutdowns, delays and cutbacks, in addition to the continued power plant construction in China and the Japanese government's recent announcement of reactor restarts by 2015, are expected to serve as near-term catalysts and exert upward pressure on prices in 2014-2015 (Raymond James, Salman Partners, Dundee Capital Markets).
 Despite the current continued weakness in uranium prices, Salman Partners is forecasting the emergence of a new bull market in uranium prices to begin during the second half of 2014, with prices expected to peak at US \$70/lb. by 2016 (Salman Partners Metals Morning Note, February 10, 2014).
-While the spot uranium price has rebounded approximately 27% since May, it is too early to project whether the market has entered a new bull phase.
+While the spot uranium price has rebounded approximately 45% from its low earlier this year, it is too early to project whether the market has entered a new bull phase.